New conjecture on exact Dirac zero-modes of lattice fermions: Maximal number of Dirac zero-modes on discretized manifolds

 We note that, if we add the Wilson term to this action in ($4+1$) dimensions, it results in the action of Domain-wall fermion.
 For this case, the zero-modes of the Dirac matrix emerge as edge modes.
 The Dirac matrix $\calD^{(\mathrm{P}+\mathrm{D})}$ in Eq.~(\ref{cylac}) can be diagonalized by the unitary matrix $\calW \equiv \sum_{k} \left\{ \prod_{\mu} \exp \left[ \frac{2\pi i}{N}\left( n_{\mu}-1 \right) \left( k_{\mu}-1 \right) \right] \right\}\left\{ \prod_{\nu} i^{k_{\nu}}\sin \left[ \frac{n_{\nu}k_{\nu}\pi}{N+1} \right] \right\} \ket{n}\bra{k}$ with $\ket{n} \equiv \bigotimes_{\lambda=1}^{D+d} \ket{n_{\lambda}}$ and $\ket{k} \equiv \bigotimes_{\lambda=1}^{D+d} \ket{k_{\lambda}}$.
 The diagonalized Dirac matrix is

 The condition for Eq.~(\ref{eq:cyli_diag}) to have zero eigenvalues (zero-modes) is

-It shows that the maximal number of fermion species on $\disC$ is $2^{D} = 2^{D} \times 1$, which is the product of the maximum numbers of fermion species on $\disT$ and $\disB$.
-The other fermion formulations, including the Domain-wall setup, never increase the number of species, but can decrease it.
+It shows that the maximal number of zero-modes on $\disC$ is $2^{D} = 2^{D} \times 1$, which is the product of the maximum numbers of Dirac zero-modes on $\disT$ and $\disB$.
+The other fermion formulations, including the Domain-wall setup, never increase the number of zero-modes, but can decrease it.

 The Betti numbers of the product manifold are

 The summation of the $r$-th Betti numbers ($0\leq r \leq D+d$) for the ($D+d$)-dimensional product manifold $T^{D} \times B^{d}$ is